Trudeau Says India Made ‘Fundamental Error,’ Accuses Officials of Engaging in Criminal Activity

 The RCMP held a press conference on Oct.
 14 to discuss the general outlines of its investigation into Indian government activity.

-RCMP Commissioner Michael Duheme said the police force has uncovered information along four main axes, including how violent extremism is impacting Canada and India, links between Indian government agents and homicides and violent acts, the use of organized crime to create the perception of an unsafe environment, and interference in the democratic processes.
+RCMP Commissioner Michael Duheme said the police force has uncovered information along four main axes, including the impact of violent extremism in Canada and India, links between Indian government agents and homicides and violent acts, the use of organized crime to create the perception of an unsafe environment, and interference in democratic processes.

-Duheme said that several Indian diplomats have been involved in “serious criminal activity.”
+Duheme said several Indian diplomats have been involved in “serious criminal activity.”

-Assistant Commissioner Brigitte Gauvin said approximately eight individuals have been arrested and charged in relation to homicides, whereas at least 22 have been arrested and charged for extortion.
+RCMP Assistant Commissioner Brigitte Gauvin said approximately eight individuals have been arrested and charged in relation to homicides and 22 have been arrested and charged for extortion.

 “Some of these have connections to the government of India,” Gauvin said.

-The RCMP also said at least 13 individuals in the South Asian community have been warned of threats to their lives, “specifically members of the pro-Khalistan movement.”
+The RCMP also said at least 13 individuals in the South Asian community across Canada have been warned of threats to their lives, “specifically members of the pro-Khalistan movement.”

-India has long accused Canada of harbouring pro-Khalistan extremists, who seek to create an independent state in India’s Punjab.
+India has long accused Canada of harbouring pro-Khalistan extremists, who seek to create an independent state in India’s Sikh-majority Punjab region.